FlavScents AInsights Entry for Liquidambar styraciflua Balsam Extract (CAS: 94891-28-8)

 8. Practical Insights for Formulators

-Liquidambar styraciflua balsam extract is valued for its ability to impart warmth and depth to both flavors and fragrances.
-It synergizes well with other balsamic and spicy notes, enhancing the overall complexity of a formulation.
-Common pitfalls include overuse, which can lead to an overpowering aroma, and underuse, which may result in a lack of desired warmth.
-Formulators should carefully balance its concentration to achieve the optimal sensory impact.
+Liquidambar styraciflua balsam extract is valued for its ability to add warmth and complexity to both flavors and fragrances.
+It synergizes well with other sweet and spicy notes, such as vanilla and cinnamon.
+Formulators should be cautious of overuse, which can lead to an overpowering balsamic character.
+It is often underutilized in modern formulations, offering opportunities for innovation in natural product lines.

 Citation hooks: FlavScents; industry practice